Catalyst Definition & Meaning

 What is a Catalysts?

-A catalyst is a substance that accelerates or facilitates a chemical reaction without itself being consumed or permanently altered in the process.
-It achieves this by lowering the activation energy required for the reaction to occur, thereby increasing the reaction rate.
-Catalysts play a fundamental role in numerous industrial processes.
+A catalyst is a substance that speeds up or facilitates a chemical reaction without being consumed or permanently altered in the process.
+It works by lowering the activation energy required for the reaction to occur.
+Thereby increasing the reaction rate.
+Catalysts play a crucial role in many industrial processes, making chemical reactions more efficient and cost-effective.

 How do catalysts work?